widewebvr/wixar-client/README.md

-# wixar-launcher
+# wixar-client
-Launcher for Wixar
+Client for Wixar